Gipuzkoa: Climate

 Gipuzkoa has an oceanic climate, characterized by its low variation in temperature, with cool summers, moderate winters and abundant rain throughout the year.
 The climate promotes the growth of lush vegetation.

 The area is windy for most of the year with those from the north-northwest bringing significant moisture from the ocean.
 Rainfall is abundant due to the wind direction and hilly region of the province, with rainfall ranging between 1200 and 1700 mm per year.
 Cloud cover is also high.

 The climate is oceanic, with few thermal fluctuations and abundant rainfall (1400 mm per year).
 The rainfall and relief have a hydrography defined by rivers of short length, although large and regular; The main ones are the Bidasoa, the Oyarzun, the Urumea, the Oria, the Urola and the Deva.
 Their agricultural utility, as a consequence of the rainfall, is minimal, although they have been the basis of an industry that has ended up contaminating its waters.
 The predominant vegetation, also conditioned by the climate, is the boreal forest, with deciduous species that alternate with meadows.

+Demographics

+As of 2025, the population is 733,149, of which 48.9% are males, and 51.1% are females.
+Minors make up 15.7% of the population, and seniors make up 24.0%.

+Immigration

+As of 2025, immigrants make up 13.9% of the population.
+The 5 largest foreign countries of birth are Morocco, Colombia, Nicaragua, Honduras, and Romania.

+Government

+Juntas Generales

+The Juntas Generales of Gipuzkoa are the unicameral assembly of the province.
+Its members are elected by universal suffrage every four years.